Engenere/engenere-addons/account_invoice_partner_confirmation/readme/DESCRIPTION.rst

-This module is for companies that need to control the receipt of goods and invoices by partners.
+This module is for firms managing partner goods and invoice receipts.

 With it, it is possible to link the delivery of the goods and the invoice to:
 - Date the partner confirmed receipt